AKROGIS/Park-Observer-poz2fgdb/README.md

 parameter is the file system path to the survey archive file (`*.poz`).
-If a file geodatabase with the correct name exists in the same folder as the archive it will get new data appended to it, otherwise a new geodatabase will be created and the data added to it.
+If a file geodatabase with the correct name exists in the same folder as the archive it will get new data appended to it, otherwise a new geodatabase will be created and the data added to it.  **WARNING** If you convert the same `*.poz` file twice with the same database, the survey will be added twice and you will get have items in the database.

 More detailed usage instructions can be found on the [Park Observer website](https://github.com/AKROGIS/Park-Observer-website).